The indices.recovery.max_concurrent_operations

 - Possible Values: Any positive integer

 - Recommendation: The optimal value depends on your cluster's hardware capabilities and recovery requirements.
-Start with the default and increase gradually while monitoring performance.
+Increasing this value can speed up recovery processes but may also increase system load.

 Example